Skip to content

 I graduated from the State University of Londrina and had the privilege of being a student of Professor Ivo Pitanguy, the greatest name in Brazilian plastic surgery and one of the most respected in the world.
 With him, I learned not only surgical techniques but a philosophy of respect for the patient and an incessant pursuit of excellence.

-Brow lifting is a procedure that requires a deep understanding of facial anatomy, refined aesthetic sensitivity, and technical mastery — especially when performed endoscopically.
+The brow lift is a procedure that requires a deep understanding of facial anatomy, refined aesthetic sensitivity, and technical mastery -- especially when performed endoscopically.
 Visualising the structures on a monitor, working with long instruments in confined spaces, demands specific training and significant experience.
-It is a surgery that fascinates me precisely because of the precision it requires and the subtle yet impactful transformation it provides.
+International patients seeking a forehead lift in Brazil value the combination of expertise and affordability that my practice offers.

 I do not promise miracles.
 I promise honesty, refined technique, and complete dedication to your result.
 If during the consultation I perceive that brow lifting is not the ideal procedure for you, or that your expectations are not realistic, I will say this clearly.
 I prefer to lose a surgery than to make a patient unhappy.